dwarmstrong/dotfiles/README.rst

 dotfiles
 ========

-A few configuration files in my Linux home directory.
+Some configuration files in my $HOME.

 Author
 ======